d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 and can perform many natural language processing tasks zero-shot :cite:`qin2023chatgpt`.
 :citet:`bai2022constitutional`
-replaced human inputs with model outputs to partially automate the instruction tuning process, calling it "reinforcement learning from AI feedback".
+replaced human inputs (e.g., human-labeled data) with model outputs to partially automate the instruction tuning process, which is also known as *reinforcement learning from AI feedback*.

 Large language models offer an exciting prospect